gatecrasher777/ytcog-dl/README.md

 Except for obtaining search results at least one __id__ is mandatory and can be
 * a video watch url,
 * an 11 character YouTube video id,
-* a channel url or
+* a channel url
 * a 24 character channel id (beginning with "UC")
+* a playlist url
+* a 34 character playlist id (beginning with "PL")

 #### Actions

     --download      -d    download media file
     --help          -h    output useage/actions/options to console
-    --info          -i    fetch video/channel information - written to "_info.json" and "_raw_info.json" files. (raw: as
+    --info          -i    fetch video/channel/playlist information - written to "_info.json" and "_raw_info.json" files. (raw: as
     supplied by youtube)
     --streamInfo    -s    output stream summary of video(id) to console --version       -v    ytcog-dl version
-    --results       -r    fetch search/channel results - written to "_results.json" and "_raw_results.json" files (raw: as
+    --results       -r    fetch search/channel/playlist results - written to "_results.json" and "_raw_results.json" files (raw: as
     supplied by youtube)

 #### General options (common to all requests)